9.2. ADC Interface#

 extern "C" {

-void top(hls::stream<c_t> &s_in, c_t *out, unsigned long N) {
+void top(hls::stream<rc_t> &s_in_real, hls::stream<rc_t> &s_in_imag, c_t *out, unsigned long N) {

-#pragma HLS interface mode=axis port=s_in depth=MAX_NC
+#pragma HLS interface mode=axis port=s_in_real depth=MAX_NC

 #pragma HLS interface mode=m_axi port=out depth=MAX_NC